FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Fighting misinformation through Semantic Similarity and Natural Language Inference

 \subsection{Natural Language Inference}

 Once a top-k corpus of hoaxes above a specific degree of semantic similarity has been identified, Natural Language Inference is used to infer the relation between the new input statement (hypothesis) and each fact-checked claim (premise).
 This relation may be \textit{entailment}, \textit{contradiction} or \textit{neutral}.
 While semantic similarity is unable to detect these finer nuances, a NLI model is able to detect a entailment or contradiction relationship given a pair of sentences.
 If we manage to detect if an statement entails a hoax, we can safely assume that the statement supports the hoax and therefore contains misinformation.
-Nevertheless, it is important to mention that Language Inference is not aware of the intentionality behind an statement and such nuance is out of scope for our research.
+Nevertheless, it is important to mention that Language Inference is not aware of the intentionality behind an statement, an issue which is not addressed in this research.

 To better describe the NLI task, let $\langle p, h \rangle$ be a sentence pair of hoax and statement.
 Using language inference we can infer \textit{contradiction} and \textit{neutral} probabilities, however, our main focus is on finding the degree of \textit{entailment}.
 We formally want to find if $h$, our statement, is a hoax $h_f$ or we are unable to determine the nature of the statement $h_u$.
 Formally we want to approximate Eq.~\ref{eq_2}.